 - Massachusetts residents who are blind or low vision should contact the Massachusetts Commission for the Blind to learn about Orientation and Mobility services.

-- Travel instructors, travel instruction program leaders, and anyone interested in starting a program in Massachusetts may be interested in joining a newly forming informal network of travel instruction programs here in the Commonwealth.
+- Travel instructors, travel instruction program leaders, and anyone interested in starting a program in Massachusetts are invited to join an informal network of travel instruction programs here in the Commonwealth.

-- The network will offer you the opportunity to connect with your peers across the state to share resources and promising practices and brainstorm solutions to challenges.
+- The Massachusetts Travel Instruction Network offers the opportunity to connect with your peers across the state to share resources and promising practices and brainstorm solutions to challenges.

-- Contact us if you would like to join the mailing list or receive updates on statewide conference calls or meetings.
+- Contact us at firstname.lastname@example.org if you would like to join the mailing list or receive updates on statewide conference calls or meetings.